orgmir/luisramos.dev/src/content/2021-03-19-testing-android-viewmodel/index.md

 ## Wrapping up

 We started with a pretty basic view model for showing a list of cybernetic implants to the user, and the respective test coverage.
-We then added coroutines, some logic to handle a loading state, and possible api errors.
+We then added coroutines, some logic to handle a loading state, and possible API errors.
 Then we wrapped it up with a "navigate to detail" example.

 Hope these examples where useful to you in some way.
 I really enjoy writing this, so if you want to see more examples or just want to chat about android, reach out!